Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: A two variable factorization theorem

-Finally, conjugate the terms of $H$ with the adjoint of the operator $V$ from the first paragraph of the proof.
-The operator $F_{ij}$ becomes a $d_2 \times d_2$ operator $N_{ij}$ with entries that are analytic and of degree at most $d_1$ on $\eG$.
+Conjugate the terms of $L$ with the adjoint of the unitary operator $V$ from the first paragraph of the proof.
+The operator $F_{ij}$ becomes a $d_2 \times d_2$ operator $N_{ij}$ with entries that are analytic with degrees bounded by ${d'}_1$ on $\eG$.
 Write $M = V \hat M V^*$.
 Then

-For $m = 0, \dots, 2d_2-1$, define polynomials in $z_2$ of degree at most $2d_2-1$, $\tilde F_m$, for which the coefficient of $z_2^k$ is the $k$th entry of the $m$th column of $(N_{ij})$.
+For $m = 0, \dots, 2d_2-1$, define polynomials $\tilde F_m$ in $z_2$ of degree at most $2d_2-1$ for which the coefficient of $z_2^k$ is the $k$th entry of the $m$th column of $(N_{ij})$.
 Then